michellevit/Amazon-Inventory-Checker-App/README.md

 ## How To Install the Program<a name="how-to-install"></a>
 - Open the GitHub and save the project into a folder
-- Open the app-build.bat and make sure the DEBUG value is set to FALSE
+- Open the app-builder.bat and make sure the DEBUG value is set to FALSE
 - Run the file 'app-installer.bat' to create a Desktop shortcut for the program